galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-strands/tutorial.md

 >    ![Rename dataset](../../images/genes_human_chr22_rename.png)
 {: .hands_on}

-## We've got the data - what's our plan for answering the question?
+# We've got the data - what's our plan for answering the question?

 You have to know what's possible, before you can build a plan.
 If you don't have experience with data analysis then you might not have any idea how you would answer our question.
 Before we dive in using a particular solution, think about how you might solve this.
 If you don't have any experience with tools, then think about how you might solve it manually, using pencil and paper (it may help to assume you have an infinite supply of helpers to do the pencil and paper work).

-Here's how we'll answer this question.
+Here's how we'll answer this question:

 1. Split the genes dataset in two: one for genes on the forward strand, and one for genes on the reverse strand.
 1. Compare the two datasets to see which ones, if any, overlap.
 1. Check how many (or what percentage) of our genes overlap with another gene.

-It turns out that all of these steps are easy in Galaxy.
+It turns out that all of these steps are easy in Galaxy!

 ### Split the genes into forward and reverse datasets